Why are there so many different tourism groups?

 These organisations share the vision that by working together we can build a more compelling package of reasons for a visitor to choose the Suffolk Coast as a holiday destination.

 In 2020 the 14 DMOs across Norfolk and Suffolk including Visit East of England, Visit Suffolk, Visit Norfolk and The Suffolk Coast DMO, came together in response to the Covid-19 pandemic.
 Working in collaboration for the first time we have successfully pooled resources and attracted additional marketing funds from VisitEngland to promote the region.
-'Enjoy Summer Safely' was a campaign run in August 2020; 'Unexplored England - Norfolk and Suffolk' is the current campaign, encouraging people to book their summer holidays in the region and 'Escape the Everyday' is a campaign launching spring 2021, to encourage people to book stays and experiences online.
+'Enjoy Summer Safely' was a campaign run in August 2020; 'Unexplored England - Norfolk and Suffolk' ran through 20/21, encouraging people to book their summer holidays in the region and 'Escape the Everyday' launched spring 2021, to encourage people to book stays and experiences online.

 Local Tourism Action Groups: LTAGS and Business Associations.
-Most towns in this area have local tourism groups that look very specifically at their own area as a destination.
-Developing local strategy and ways to enhance tourism in their towns.
-Organisations like Visit Felixstowe, Visit Beccles, Choose Woodbridge and Visit Waveney Valley, and Aldeburgh Business Association, among others.
+Most towns in this area have local tourism groups that look very specifically at their own area as a destination, developing local strategy and ways to enhance tourism in their towns.
+Examples of these organisations include Visit Felixstowe, Visit Beccles, Choose Woodbridge, Visit Waveney Valley, and Aldeburgh Business Association, among others.